-2 hours, 50 marks
+2 hours, 50 marks, (50% of the total marks)

-Candidates answer three questions on two passages which may be on a similar topic.
+www.PapaCambridge.com Candidates answer three questions on two passages which may be on a similar topic.
 Candidates write all their answers in the spaces provided on the question paper.
-Passage A will be 650-750 words and Passage B will be 550-650 words in length.
+Passage A will be 650-750 words long and Passage B will be 550-650 words long.
 Candidates should spend approximately 15 minutes reading the passages.
-These passages will be printed on the question paper insert.
+These passages will be printed on a question paper insert.
 Dictionaries may not be used.